botZela/botZela/README.md

 DatabaseUri=YOUR_MONGODB_ATLAS_LINK
 ```

-In `src/config.ts` change the `testGuilds` to the Servers where you want the commands to be loaded.
+cope `config.ts.example` to `src/config.ts`, and change the `testGuilds` to the Servers where you want the commands to be loaded.

 ```ts
 export const testGuilds = [